Simple and Inexpensive Thanksgiving Tablescaping Ideas

 Photo by Annie Spratt on Unsplash

 - Use heirlooms, either yours or borrowed from family.
 They’ll be delighted to share in a family tradition.
-If you’re too nervous to use the good stuff, display a few pieces on sideboards or in the middle of the table.
+If you’re too nervous to use the good stuff, display a few pieces on the sideboards or in the middle of the table.

 - Shop around; many home stores sell inexpensive knock-offs of classic turkey outdoor scenes on china.